akohan91/Libak_SObjectCollection/README.md

 - Methods

-`public List<SObject> filter(FilterBlock condition)`
+`public List<SObject> filter(ICondition condition)`

 Description: Filters the SObject records in the collection based on the specified condition.

 -  Parameters:

-`condition` - A FilterBlock object representing the condition to filter the records.
+`condition` - A ICondition object representing the condition to filter the records.

 - Returns:

 A list of filtered SObject records.

-### ISObjectMatchable
+### ICondition

-The ISObjectMatchable interface defines a method for matching SObject records against specified conditions.
+The ICondition interface defines a method for matching SObject records against specified conditions.

 - Methods